parthivrmenon/aws_saa/15_cloudfront.md

     - full (\*)
     - partial (/images/*)

-## Exam - AWS Cloudfront Signed URLs and Signed Cookies
+## EXAM - AWS Cloudfront Signed URLs and Signed Cookies
 Many companies want to restrict access to certain content to specific users (eg: Paid subsribers).
 To do this you could you can use Cloudfront Signed URLs or Signed Cookies.

 ### Signed URL vs Signed Cookie